 The emphasis in this Domain is on the mechanisms of atmospheric flow and on atmospheric chemistry.
 Courses examine how the atmosphere transports pollution, lifting it to great heights into the stratosphere or keeping it trapped near the ground, moving it around the globe or imprisoning it locally, or how it simply cleanses itself of the pollution through rainfall.
 The Domain also gives students the training required to understand the important chemical reactions taking place within the atmosphere, as well as the know-how necessary to measure and analyze atmospheric constituents.

-See also Student Resources for information for New Students, including:
+See also Information for students for details for New Students, including:

 - Suggested First Year Courses